 Here's the breakdown of ethnicity.

-Most of the studios turned out to be based in Los Angeles, except for three: Paris, Seoul, and Algeria.
-And they were all hiphop (choreographed to pop songs).
+Most of the studios turned out to be based in Los Angeles. (others are Paris, Seoul, and Algeria, but rare).
+And they were all hiphop genre, choreographed to top chart pop songs.

-Even though LA is overrepresented, those guys on the videos are what YouTube consumers (everyone) think of as best dancers.
+Even though LA is overrepresented, those guys on the videos are what YouTube algorithms and consumers (pretty much everyone) think of as best dancers.
 The sample is good representatives for our purpose.

 What do you think?
 There're a lot more white than black.
 Others account for a fair number as well.
 There were many Latino and East/SouthEast Asian in that group.
 Before rushing to the conclusion, let us proceed to the other two methods.